 Berkeley Lab's Building Technology & Urban System Division has an opening for a Research Scientist.
 The incumbent's immediate tasks will be to lead research, develop and conduct simulation-based and full-scale tests of Model Predictive Control algorithms for building energy applications.
 The incumbent will also conduct research on how to extend and apply these computing technologies in the redesign of EnergyPlus to allow Modelica and FMI-based HVAC and control simulation to support research in urban energy systems.
 The incumbent will publish the research results in the peer-reviewed literature, present findings at group meetings and conferences as well as contribute to securing funding for the research area.
 This position will be filled at the Research Scientist Career or Career-Track level depending on experience.

 What You Will Do:

-Conduct research in how to extend and apply these modeling standards and numerical methods in the redesign of EnergyPlus to allow Modelica and FMI-based HVAC and control simulation, and to support research in urban energy systems.
+Conduct research in how to extend and apply these computing technologies in the redesign of EnergyPlus to allow Modelica and FMI-based HVAC and control simulation, and to support research in urban energy systems.

-Conduct research, implementation and distribution of computing tools for building and district energy and control simulation based on Modelica, FMI and mathematical programming packages for design and real-time applications.
+Conduct research, implementation and distribution of computing tools for building energy and control simulation based on Modelica, FMI and mathematical programming packages for design and real-time applications.

 Link domain-specific simulation programs to each other to support rapid prototyping, integrated whole-system level analysis and model-use during operations.